Chart Color Schemes

 Pinjarra has limited levels of nearby infrastructure activity, ranking in the 9thth percentile nationally

-Infrastructure changes significantly affect an area's performance.
-AreaSearch identified 53 potential impact projects in total.
-Key ones include Everleigh Estate - Ravenswood, Ravenswood Waters Estate, Ravenswood Green Private Estate, and Ravenswood Neighbourhood Centre, with the following list highlighting those likely to be most relevant.
+Nothing can influence an area's performance as much as changes to local infrastructure, major projects, and planning initiatives.
+In total 53 projects have been identified by AreaSearch that are likely to have an impact on the area.
+Key projects include Everleigh Estate - Ravenswood, Ravenswood Waters Estate, Ravenswood Green Private Estate, and Ravenswood Neighbourhood Centre, with the list below detailing those likely to be of most relevance.

 Professional plan users can use the search below to filter and access additional projects.